 - Accepted recyclable items

 Know before you go:

-- Photo ID and Tax assessment are required (No ID required for general recyclables; photo ID only for paint and electronics)
+- Photo ID showing the residential address of the property owner and a printed or digital copy of your current tax assessment are required (No ID required for general recyclables; photo ID only for paint and electronics)

 - The Transfer Stations are primarily used by commercial hauling companies.
 The facilities may also be used by self-hauling customers as long as they have completed the necessary paperwork.
 Request a waste profile by emailing PUD-SpecialWaste@HCFLGov.net with your contact information and a description of your waste or by calling (813) 272-5680.
 Commercial tipping fees apply.